1dv023/syllabus/examination/exam-assignment-3/README.md

 4. When a new "issue-event" happens on Github they will fire a (by you) registered HTTP POST which should point to your application.
 5. The webhook will send you data and your application should use the websocket channel(s) to update the client in real-time.

+Be sure to think about the security in your application.

 ### To handle API keys
 To be able to request data from GitHubs web API you must get a API key.
 This key must be sent in the Authorization-header in every request so that GitHub could authorize the request.
 Please notice that this key is personal to your GitHub account.
 That means that the key should never be stored in a repository or be shared to anyone (not even the teachers).